Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/concepts/code-generation.md

 By default, the server will use the reflection APIs to analyze and execute webservice methods.
-For improved performance, there is an experimental code generation mode that compiles a delegate that fetches the input arguments from the request, execute the webservice method and map the result into a HTTP response.
+For improved performance, there is an experimental code generation mode that compiles a delegate that fetches the input arguments from the request, executes the webservice method, and maps the result into an HTTP response.

 {{< callout type="info" >}}
   This feature will be enabled by default with GenHTTP 11.